Corasec/cdd-mobile-app-benin/README.md

 ### Configuration URL

-URLs for CouchDB Database `src/utils/databaseManager.js`

-URL for Web App
-`src/services/API.js`
+Update `remoteDB` in `src/utils/databaseManager.js` with your CouchDB Database url

+Update `baseURL` in `src/services/API.js` with your web app url

 ### Development
 `expo start`